Diseases

 • Requirements for vaccines development / main characteristics for improved vaccines

-Improve the characterization of mastitis-causing S. aureus strains.
-For example, it could be useful to identify the major surface antigens and to examine the antigenic variation of proteins made by different clonal types.
 A whole-genome/proteomic approach to reverse vaccinology has resulted in some success for other organisms and would be a rational way to design an effective subunit vaccine by objectively testing the protective efficacy of surface-presented proteins.
+Investigation of the potential of immunologically subdominant antigens to circumvent interference from immune imprinting.
+Trained immunity-based vaccines which confer non-specific protection against IMI.
+Appropriate small animal disease model (mice are not natural S. aureus hosts).

 • Time to develop new or improved vaccines

-Vaccines against staphylococci have been studied for decades and while there are some promising candidates on the horizon, very few of the recently developed vaccines have made it to commercialization either in human or veterinary medicine.
-Hence, the likelihood of a new efficient vaccine reaching the marketplace in the near future is difficult to estimate.
+Vaccines against staphylococci and streptococci have been studied for decades and very few of the recently developed vaccines have made it to commercialization either in human or veterinary medicine.
+Recent studies in humans have proposed vaccine failure may be due to non-protective imprint from prior host-S. aureus interaction which may advance the development of S. aureus vaccines.
+However, the likelihood of a new efficient vaccine reaching the marketplace in the near future is difficult to estimate.

 GAPS

-Owing to the lack of understanding of protective immunity and of the reasons why previous vaccines fell short of expectation, vaccine development resorts to hit-and-miss approach or to unproven rationales.
+Owing to the lack of understanding of protective immunity and of the reasons why previous vaccines fell short of expectation, vaccine development resorts to hit-and-miss approach or contested rationales.

 • Cost of developing new or improved vaccines and their validation